AlexSandilands/grace-phix/README.md

 Grace-Phix
 ==========

-A graphics library for the Grace programming language, using GTK and Javascript backend.
+A graphics library for the Grace programming language, currently using GTK and Javascript backend.

+Documentation for the API can be found in doc/

 Currently to run on GTK, this is required: